How to Write a Cover Letter for a Literary Journal Submission

 - The one thing Joe Writer should have done differently is address the letter to a person instead of to Fiction Attic Press.
-In the case of Fiction Attic, I am listed on the About page as the editor, and there is also a list of readers.
-If you know one of the readers, address the letter to that person.
-Otherwise, address your letter by name to the person who is listed as the Fiction Editor, Poetry Editor, or Nonfiction Editor.
+In the case of Fiction Attic, I am listed on the About page as the editor.
+If a magazine lists Fiction Editor, Poetry Editor, or Nonfiction Editor on its masthead or about page, address your cover letter to the specific editor.
+If no names are provided, simply address it to the name of the publication.

-So, there you have it: the perfect cover letter for a literary magazine submission.
+So, there you have it: a simple, effective letter for a literary magazine submission.

-And just one more: Another thing you might mention in your letter is a recent story or two from the publication that you admired, to show that you’ve done your research and understand what kind of work the journal publishes.
+And just one more: Another thing you might mention in your letter is a recent story or two that you admire from the publication, to show that you’ve done your research and understand what kind of work the journal publishes.

 Now, go forth and submit!